-The thyroid gland, despite its small size, is receiving a significant amount of attention amongst and health and nutrition experts across the world.
-And rightfully so—it’s estimated that nearly 20 millions Americans suffer from some type of thyroid disorder.
-However, most folks don’t even know where the thyroid gland is, let alone what it does.
-So let’s start with the basics before we move on to how the health of this highly important gland can be enhanced through natural means.
+The thyroid is a tiny gland with huge importance, and its currently receiving a lot of attention among and health and nutrition experts across the world.
+And rightfully so—it’s estimated that nearly 20 million Americans suffer from some type of thyroid disorder.
+But most people don’t even know where the thyroid gland is, let alone what it does.
+So let’s start with the basics.
+Then, we’ll move on to how the health and function of this highly important gland can be enhanced through natural means.

-The thyroid is one of the glands that releases hormones within the endocrine system.
-This butterfly-shaped organ, which is located in the lower front part of your neck, secretes hormones responsible for literally every cell, tissue, and organ in the body.1
+The thyroid is a butterfly-shaped organ located in the lower front part of your neck.
+It’s one of several glands that comprise the endocrine system, and it secretes hormones responsible for literally every cell, tissue, and organ in the body.

-But a lot can go wrong with this gland, causing various thyroid-related problems.
+But a lot can go wrong with this gland, causing various thyroid-related problems throughout the body.
 For instance, some people develop hypothyroidism, a condition in which their thyroid does not secrete enough hormones—leading to extreme fatigue, depression, forgetfulness, and weight gain.
-Alternatively, some people develop the opposite problem – hyperthyroidism – an over-secretion of hormones from the thyroid gland.
+Some people develop the opposite problem, hyperthyroidism, in which the thyroid secretes too many hormones.
 Symptoms of hyperthyroidism include irritability, nervousness, muscle weakness, vision problems, and sleep loss.
-It’s also possible to develop thyroiditis (thyroid swelling), a goiter (an enlarged gland), nodules (gland lumps) or thyroid cancer.2 As you can see, these thyroid-related problems can really throw your body out of whack.
+It’s also possible to develop thyroiditis (thyroid swelling), a goiter (an enlarged gland), nodules (gland lumps) or thyroid cancer.
+These thyroid-related problems can be really damaging to a person’s overall health.

 Clinical Research on Light Therapy Shows Positive Results for Thyroid Problems

-Many additional studies and dissertations also support the fact that light therapy can have a positive effect on thyroid health.
-For example, a December 2005 study in Photomedicine and Laser Surgery found that near infrared light therapy influenced thyroid hormone levels in male mice.4 Also, a 2003 dissertation by Viktor Dubovik studied people with postsurgical hypothyroidism and found that light therapy reduced the need for medication by 50 to 75 percent.
-Even more, a 2010 Russian dissertation showed that light therapy helped 38 percent of the participants reduce their hypothyroidism medication dose, with 17 percent being able to stop taking the medication altogether.5 The aforementioned studies are just some of the many scientific examples demonstrating the positive results that red and near infrared light therapy can have on thyroid conditions.
+There are many other studies and dissertations that report the positive effects light therapy can have on thyroid health.
+For example, a 2003 dissertation by Viktor Dubovik studied people with postsurgical hypothyroidism and found that light therapy reduced the need for medication by 50 to 75 percent.
+And a 2010 Russian dissertation showed that light therapy helped 38 percent of the participants reduce their hypothyroidism medication dose, with 17 percent being able to stop taking the medication altogether.

 Conclusion: Study Results Showcase Light Therapy as an Effective Treatment for Thyroid Problems

-Various clinical studies over the last 10-15 years have supported the theory that light therapy can be used to safely improve the overall health of the thyroid gland—showing promise as an effective and safe alternative to traditional thyroid treatments, which include medication and surgery.
+Now you know a little bit more about the various clinical studies that suggest how light therapy can be used to safely improve the overall health of the thyroid gland—showing promise as an effective and safe alternative to traditional thyroid treatments, including medication and surgery.

-(5) Heiskanen V. Hypothyroidism: Could it be treated with light?
+Heiskanen V. Hypothyroidism: Could it be treated with light?
 Valtsus.
-Sept 2015.
+Accessed February 2018.